-While there's little doubt that priceline.com (NASDAQ:PCLN) paid a premium when it bid $1.8 billion for recently public Kayak Software (NASDAQ: KYAK), there's value in the search data Kayak possesses.
+While there's little doubt that priceline.com (NASDAQ:BKNG) paid a premium when it bid $1.8 billion for recently public Kayak Software (NASDAQ: KYAK), there's value in the search data Kayak possesses.
 Think about it.
 By querying every type of database imaginable in the quest for deals, Kayak's engine has built a storehouse of travel intelligence not unlike what Google (NASDAQ:GOOGL) has created in its indexing of the Web, and that's bad news for incumbents Orbitz Worldwide (NYSE: OWW) and Expedia (NASDAQ:EXPE).
 Find out more in the video below.

 Tim Beyers first began writing for the Fool in 2003.
 Today, he's a full-time analyst for a variety of premium Motley Fool services, including Rule Breakers.
 He's also a contributing analyst to David Gardner's Supernova Universe services and Tom Gardner's Discovery services.
 At Fool.com, he writes about the stocks he researches for members, which usually means diving into disruptive ideas in technology and entertainment.
 Contact him at email@example.com.